DewitteRuben/backend_nodejs_ts_mental_health_app_2020/README.md

 ```
 NODE_ENV=development
 PORT=3000
-MONGO_URL=mongodb://localhost:27017/shopItems
+MONGO_URL=mongodb://localhost:27017/mentalHealthDatabase
 ```

-Replace the MongoDb database name (__shopItems__) with the one you wish to use.
+Replace the MongoDb database name (__mentalHealthDatabase__) with the one you wish to use.
 The docker container is setup to run MongoDb on port 27017.

-### Firebase

-Include the `serviceAccountKey.json` provided by Firebase in the `src` folder of this project.

 ## Build